memgraph/docs/gqlalchemy/installation.md

 ## Install with Pip {#pip}

-To install GQLAlchemy with pip, simply run the following command:
+To install GQLAlchemy with pip, run the following command:

 ```
 pip install gqlalchemy
 ```

-## Building from source {#source}
+## Build from source {#source}

-The project uses Poetry to build GQLAlchemy.
-To build and run tests, execute the following commands:
+Clone or download the [GQLAlchemy source code](https://github.com/memgraph/gqlalchemy) locally and run the following command to build it from source with Poetry:

 ```
 poetry install
 ```

-Before running tests, make sure you have an active Memgraph instance, then you can run:
+To run the tests, make sure you have an [active Memgraph instance](/memgraph), and execute the following command:

 ```
 poetry run pytest . -k "not slow"